What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 Another exciting area of NMN research is brain health.
 NAD+ is thought to protect neurons by helping cells cope with oxidative stress and by facilitating DNA repair in the brain.

 Low NAD+ has been associated with neurodegenerative conditions like Alzheimer’s in observational studies.
-There haven’t been human dementia trials yet, but a small study did find older adults taking NMN reported feeling less drowsy and more alert, especially when taking the dose in the afternoon.
+Recent research suggests that NMN may have neuroprotective effects in Alzheimer's disease by potentially slowing cognitive decline, improving neuron survival, and enhancing energy metabolism within the brain.
+There haven’t been human dementia trials yet, but a small study did find older adults taking NMN reported feeling less drowsy and more alert, especially when taking the dose in the afternoon

 This hints that NMN might improve some aspects of brain function or at least daily energy levels.
 Some biohackers even report sharper focus or memory on NMN, but such anecdotes need scientific validation.